ClusterHQ/flocker/docs/gettinginvolved/infrastructure/documentation.rst

       }]
    }

-It has logging enabled.
-(TODO: figure out what configuration we want, or if this should be at a different layer).
+It has logging enabled with the following settings:

+- Target Bucket: clusterhq-logs.s3.amazonaws.com
+- Target Prefix: docs.clusterhq.com/s/

 There are empty files at ``/index.html`` and ``/en/index.html`` that redirect to the latest docuemntation.